tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 super.build_phase() is called as the first line of the ubus_example_env’s build() function.
-If the UVM field automation macros are used, this updates the configuration fields of the ubus_example_tb.
+If the UVM field automation mixins are used, this updates the configuration fields of the ubus_example_tb.

 connect_phase() is used to make the connection between the slave